 Enter the name of the estate or trust.
 Also enter the name, title, address, and zip code of the fiduciary.
+For an estate, enter the decedent's social security number and the estate's federal employer identification number.
+For a trust, enter the federal employer identification number.

-Lines 5a and 5b -
+Lines 5a through 5d -